-APERTURES: We get these crevices by taking A from the clue, a synonym of lively PERT, and another appearance for the North Yorkshire River that graces Wensleydale without leaving its name there URE.
-Although it gets a plural ess S from the clue.
+A from the clue, a synonym of lively and another appearance for the North Yorkshire River that graces Wensleydale without leaving its name there.
+Although it gets a plural ‘s from the clue

 17d A record player I fixed in one day and connected (8)

-ADJOINED: Zandio has been generous here.
-A from the clue, someone who plays records on the radio perhaps DJ, I from the clue fixed into ONE from the clue and an abbreviation for Day.
+Zandio has been generous here.
+A from the clue, someone who plays records on the radio perhaps I from the clue ONE from the clue and an abbreviation for Day.
 Put that together for something connected.

 22d Aviation equipment boom involving commercial for oxygen (5)

 A loud noise or boom swaps O for oxygen and replaces it with a small commercial plug.

 A lovely piece from The E St Band posted in celebration of securing tickets to see them next year

 Could new readers please read the Welcome Post and the FAQ before posting comments or asking questions about the site.

 As this is a Prize crossword, please don’t put any ANSWERS, whether WHOLE, PARTIAL or INCORRECT or any ALTERNATIVE CLUES in your comment.

 Please read these instructions carefully – they are not subject to debate or discussion.
 Offending comments may be redacted or, in extreme cases, deleted.
 In all cases the administrator’s decision is final.